markkurossi/ephemelier/README.md

  - [ ] MPC compiler: -timestamp-dynamic option for the -circ mode to create timestamp file only if main's arguments have unspecified types
+ - [ ] WASM as an intermediate language?

 # Benchmarks